-- Pollination is the transfer of pollen grains from the anther to the stigma of a flower. - Self-pollination: Pollen is transferred from the anther to the stigma of the same flower or a different flower on the same plant. - Cross-pollination: Pollen is transferred from the anther of one flower to the stigma of another flower on a different plant of the same species.
+Pollination is the transfer of pollen grains from the anther (male reproductive structure) to the stigma (part of the pistil, the female reproductive structure) of a flower.

+- Self-pollination: Pollen is transferred from the anther to the stigma of the same flower or a different flower on the same plant. - Cross-pollination: Pollen is transferred from the anther of one flower to the stigma of another flower on a different plant of the same species.